-The Martin Luther King Memorial was opened to the the public on August 20, 2011 after more than two decades of planning, fundraising and construction.
-Dr. King is the first African-American honored with a memorial on or near the National Mall and only the fourth non-President to be memorialized in such a way.
+The Martin Luther King Memorial opened to the the public on October 16, 2011 after more than two decades of planning, fundraising and construction.
+Dr. King is the first African-American honored with a memorial on or near the National Mall and only the fourth non-president to be memorialized in such a way.

 The Reflecting Pool was originally built with an asphalt and tile bottom on basically marshland, which over the years has deteriorated leading to the pool leaking 500,000 gallons of city water a week.
 In 2010 the Reflecting Pool began its restoration process.

 In 2006 the National Park Service prepared a plan to envision and define the future of the National Mall.